Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Xiù spent much of it in conversation with Naydra, who kept looking over at Harrison.

-“...You know, it’s a funny consequence of Giymuy’s decision to make you an honorary Gaoian that your cub---child, sorry---could technically be an honorary Gaoian too.”
+“...You know, it’s a funny consequence of Giymuy’s decision to make you an honorary Gaoian that your cub - child, sorry - could technically be an honorary Gaoian too.”

 “I...don’t know how appropriate it would be to stake ownership on his soul like that, as it were….
 Besides, don't forget his daddy's an honorary Ten'Gewek."